-Although the neuronization formulation we introduced in \eqref{eq:neuro} covers a large class of prior densities as demonstrated, it cannot approximate all possible priors.
-For example, nonlocal prior densities \citep{johnson2010use,johnson2012bayesian,rossell2017non}, which have bimodal shapes symmetric around zero, are not be formulated by the neuronized prior.
-However, it is still possible to capture the bimodality of a density by imposing a bimodal prior density on $w$ for the neuronized prior, instead of the Gaussian.
-Also, dependent prior densities cannot be represented by the product of independent densities.
+Although it covers a large class of prior densities as demonstrated, the current neuronization formulation as in \eqref{eq:neuro} still has difficulties emulating some distributions.
+For example, nonlocal priors \citep{johnson2010use,johnson2012bayesian,rossell2017non}, which are bimodal and symmetric around zero, cannot be easily constructed using \eqref{eq:neuro}.
+However, one may still capture the bimodality of a desired prior by changing the distribution of $w$ and $\alpha$ in \eqref{eq:neuro} to be bimodal.
+Also, dependent prior densities cannot be represented by a product of neuronized priors.
 These examples include the Zellner's $g$-prior \citep{zellner1986} and the Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet}.
 But an extension of the neuronized prior to a multivariate version may overcome this limitation.

-{\em Remark.} When a linear activation function is used, the parameter itself $\theta_j(=\alpha_j w_j)$ is identifiable.
-However, there is an unidentifiability issue for individual $\alpha_j$ and $w_j$ since switching signs of $\alpha_j$ and $w_j$ induces the same parameter value, i.e., $(-\alpha_j) (-w_j)=\alpha_j w_j$.
-In contrast, for the ReLU activation function and the exponential activation function for the horseshoe prior, the $\alpha_j$ and $w_j$ are identifiable because these activation functions are non-decreasing and their codomains are non-negative.